Oregon Shakespeare Festival: Thomas Theatre

-The arena seating and set for Macbeth, the opening performance in the Thomas Theatre.

 The limitations stemming from adapting an existing building as the Black Swan led to the design and building of a third theatre that provided flexible seating and increased capacity while maintaining the intimacy of the Black Swan.
 Opened in March 2002 and originally named the New Theatre, it was renamed the Thomas Theatre in 2013 as a result of a generous $4.5 million gift from a group of donors.
 The name recognizes the contributions of longtime OSF development director Peter Thomas, who died in March 2010.
-The Thomas Theatre expands the possibilities for experiment and innovation while maintaining the intimacy of the Black Swan, no seat being more than six rows from the stage.
+The Thomas Theatre, a black box theater, expands the possibilities for experiment and innovation while maintaining the intimacy of the Black Swan, no seat being more than six rows from the stage.

+The arena seating and set for Macbeth, the opening performance in the Thomas Theatre.

 Richard L. Hay designed the theatre space.
 Architects Thomas Hacker and Associates of Portland designed the building.
 The contractor was Emerick Construction, and acoustical engineering was provided by Dohn and Associates.
 The seats can be arranged in three configurations.
 In arena mode, a stage of 663 ft2 is surrounded on all four sides by 360 seats.
 In three-quarter thrust mode, a 710 ft2 stage is surrounded on three sides by 270 seats, and in avenue mode, a 1236 ft2 stage provides 228 seats on two sides.
 There is a trap room under the stage and a fly loft at one end.
 A computer controls 300 circuits and over 400 lights of various types.
 The remainder of the building is given over to downstairs and upstairs lobbies, concessions, access distribution, archives (see below), storage, laundry room, green room, quiet room, warm-up room, dressing space for 18 actors, showers/restrooms, costume and wig rooms, stage manager's office, maintenance space, and storage for props and set pieces.